Ellen T Arena

 What do you like and what do you find challenging about your current position?

-I am a tissue microbiologist who is now training as a developer in the bioimage analysis field.
-Opportunities to completely change fields in science are quite rare, so I find it absolutely exciting to have this opportunity before me.
+I am a tissue microbiologist who has now shifted to a new field of bioimage analysis and trained as a developer as well.
+Opportunities to completely change fields in science are quite rare, so I find it absolutely exciting to have had this opportunity before me.
 And it all started at UBC.